 IPA JobMatch – Main factor # 2

 To what extent is the focus on individual performance and individual success, high expectations and a competitive environment with clear goals for the individual.
 Determination, speed and individual goal achievement are rewarded.

 The extent to which individual performance matters most in a work environment characterised by internal competition and high measurability of performance.
 An environment where individuals and each other are pushed and challenged to perform at their best.
 People compare each other’s performance and reward those who achieve the most, often pursuing their own goals more than the common ones.

 LOW INDIVIDUAL ORIENTATION

-Here, people are more oriented towards the community and the group’s results than towards what the individual can achieve.
-You are not exposed and highlighted in relation to the others, but you pay more attention to the results you create together.
-It is accepted that not everyone can run at the same speed, but perhaps they can contribute in other ways.
-And the pace is adapted to this attitude so that you don’t have to constantly chase after certain goals.
-There are limits to what you want from each person, and you don’t like to constantly measure people’s efforts against each other.
+Here, you are more oriented towards the community and the group’s results rather than what the individual can achieve.
+You don’t get exposed and highlighted in relation to others, but are more aware of the results you create together.
+You accept that not everyone can run at the same speed, but maybe they can contribute in other ways.
+And the pace is adapted to this mindset so that you don’t have to constantly chase certain goals.
+There are limits to what you will demand from each individual, and you don’t like to constantly measure people’s efforts against each other.

 HIGH INDIVIDUAL ORIENTATION

 Here, individual performance counts for a lot in the accounts, and for this reason, the job is characterized by clear and measurable goals so that you can always see what the